 Securing housing for your arrival at university is generally at the top of every international student’s checklist.
-Finding a place that’s close to school, on-budget, and fits your needs may seem overwhelming if you don’t know where to start.
+Finding a place that’s close to school, within your budget, and fits your needs may seem overwhelming if you don’t know where to start.
 This article will outline four options for accommodation for international students coming to Canada and how to begin searching for the perfect place.

 Start off by determining your monthly budget

 How much rent do students pay per month in Canada?